TheDeanLab/navigate/docs/source/beginner.rst

     .. image:: images/beginner/press-start-pos.png

 #.
-Using the :guilabel:`Stage Control`, go to a deep z-position within the sample.
+Using the :guilabel:`Stage Control`, go to a different z-position within the sample.

     .. image:: images/beginner/stage-control-end-pos-zstack.png